Skip to content

 Azure Key Vault

-Azure Key Vault, a product of Microsoft, safeguards cryptographic keys and other secrets used by cloud apps and services.
+Azure Key Vault, Microsoft product, safeguards cryptographic keys and other secrets used by cloud apps and services.
 It integrates seamlessly with other Azure services, making it a good choice if you’re already using Azure extensively.
 Using Azure Key Vault ties you into the Azure ecosystem.
 Companies that are not primarily Azure-based, or if you are using other cloud providers, may find this solution less suitable.

 Google Secret Manager